|The Decorate A Vet house on Wayne Drive in the Broyhill Crest neighborhood in Annandale.|

 There’s a World War II vet living in the Decorate A Vet house in Vienna, and the other homes decorated this month are occupied by the families of people on active duty overseas who want to remain anonymous.

-Jones started Decorate A Vet during his work with Classic Stonescaping when noticed some peoples’ yards needed fixing up and learned some of the homeowners were veterans.
+Jones started Decorate A Vet during his work with Classic Stonescaping when he noticed some peoples’ yards needed fixing up and learned some of the homeowners were veterans.

 “That was the inspiration for me growing up,” Jones says.
 “When you hear the stories when you’re young you think it was just all fun.
 When you grow up and learn what really went on, holy crap.”